Skip to content

 International students

-We accept IELTS, Pearson and many Cambridge certificates as a proof of English language fluency on our degree courses, as well as many other English language qualifications.
+We accept IELTS, Pearson and many Cambridge certificates as a proof of English language fluency on our degree courses.
+Other equivalent English qualifications will also be considered as well as qualifications recognised as equivalent by the University.
+Some courses may require a higher score for professional accreditation or registration.
+Find out more about language requirements and support.

 Register your interest